 Vlib also demonstrates some of the other aspects of developing a Tapestry application.
 It shows how to create pages that are bookmarkable (meaning that their URL includes enough information to reconstruct them in a subsequent session).
 It shows how to handle logging in to an application, and how to protect pages from being accessed until the user is logged in.
-It also shows how to manage EJB references and handles.
+It has many specialized reusable components for creating links to pages about books and people.